devart-ai-connectivity/.github/README.md

 ## Self-hosted MCP Servers for secure AI access to databases and cloud applications

 Devart MCP Servers enable AI clients to interact with databases and cloud services through a secure server running in your environment.
-They turn a regular AI chat into a practical way to work with real-world business data---and it is faster than conventional export or manual querying.
+They turn a regular AI chat into a practical way to work with real-world business data—and it is faster than conventional export or manual querying.

 ## Why choose Devart MCP Servers